agencyenterprise/nullstack-react-plugin/README.md

 module.exports = [server, client];
 ```

-3. Create your React components under a `src/react` folder and use them normally
+3. Create your React components under a `src/react` folder and use them normally and manually import React into them like `import React from 'react'`.

 ## Examples

 You can find an example app [here](./examples/nullstack-app).

+## Troubleshooting

+### `TypeError: Cannot read properties of null (reading 'useEffect')`
+Make sure you have React imported into the files you're using it, like `import React from 'react'`.

 ## Developing locally